epfl-ada/ada-2024-project-bradaframanadamada/README.md

 ## Methods
 ### For Q1:
 **Character’s archetype extraction:** We will use the NLP model GPT4o mini to extract each character from the film’s summary and assign to each character their archetypes.
-The clusters on the chractter’s archetype are defined using the classification defined on this website (see: https://nofilmschool.com/character-archetypes).
-There is also the character’s occupation defined in the wikidata character but we are not sure if we will use this data since not a lot of character’s have wikidata information, we can use it to complete the character type analyses obtained previously.
+The clusters on the character’s archetype are defined using the classification defined on this website (see: https://nofilmschool.com/character-archetypes).
+We have also extracted for each actor wikidata their occupation (actor, singer, ...) which can give more information.
+There is also the character’s occupation defined in the wikidata character but we are not sure if we will use this data since not a lot of character’s have wikidata information, we can use it to complete the character type analysis obtained previously.

 **Defined actor’s career step and paths:** We will identify some stages through the career of an actor.
 We will look at how many films have been made in a given period.
 We will also see which genre is the prefered during a certain stage of the actor's career or if he/she changed their favorite realisation country.

 **Movie genre selection by the actor:** We will study if an actor always plays in the same genre of film or if he plays in a large number of films.